Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to publish the ethics policy for faculty and staff as required by the Texas State Legislature and adopted by the Board of Regents at the August 11, 1995, meeting.
 The principles and guidelines contained in this policy apply to all persons employed by Texas Tech University without regard to rank or position, length of service, or past performance.

-REVIEW: This OP will be reviewed in June of odd-numbered years by the Vice Chancellor and General Counsel with substantive revisions forwarded to the President.
+REVIEW: This OP will be reviewed every two years after publication by the Vice Chancellor and General Counsel with substantive revisions forwarded to the President.

 POLICY/PROCEDURE